anc5c07/anc5c07-site/_posts/2023-11-01-ria-thayer.md

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1lQnXq0TOr10N43jWUSjCBBxOF61Qlj4&ehbc=2E312F" width="100%" height="480"></iframe>

 ## tl;dr
-- **Rhode Island Ave NE from 20th St NE to 24th St NE is our neighborhood's "downtown"**, containing most of our businesses,amenities, institutions, and new home construction.
+- **Rhode Island Ave NE from 20th St NE to 24th St NE is our neighborhood's "downtown"**, containing most of our businesses, amenities, institutions, and new home construction.
 - **There are traffic lights to allow controlled crosstraffic and pedestrian crossing at 20th, Mills, and 24th,** but [there are a number of intersections in the 800 feet between Mills and 24th](#present-condition) without any traffic signals, and only unsignalized crosswalks
 - **[Neighbors have been pushing for a new signalized crossing](#recent-advocacy-timeline) for a long time** and after I pushed hard on the idea of a new full traffic light at Thayer St (about halfway between Mills and 24th), DDOT has begun designing a HAWK signal here
-- **While a HAWK signal is not a full traffic light, it would make a huge impact** and, [if we collectively push DDOT on prioritizing safety in design](#hawk-ambitions), it could go a long way towards enabling safe pedestrian crossing here and allowing a later upgrade
+- **While a HAWK signal is not a full traffic light, it would make a huge impact** and, [if we collectively push DDOT on prioritizing safety in design](#hawk-ambitions), it could go a long way towards enabling safe pedestrian crossing here and allowing a later upgrade; we can do this while also needling them on reasons for not giving us the full traffic light in hopes of changing that aspect of the project as well
+- **DDOT will be presenting at [joint 5B06/5C07 SMD meeting on 12/20](/issues/20231220-jointmeeting/)**; this was on DDOT's request to discuss further in a meeting rather than over email; I am hoping for as forceful and focused a discussion as possible on improving the safety of this project, and hope folks direct more basic questions about the need for a crossing and what a HAWK signal is my way ahead of time

 ## 12/20 meeting
 Per DDOT, an ANC meeting is the preferred method of discussing the matter because "the engineer designing this safety installation would prefer to vet questions/feedback during the meeting instead of a lot of email follow up"; this does not comport with any experiences I've personally had with ANC meetings, but we'll be proceeding with the most focused meeting type possible for this project, which is a 5B06/5C07 Joint SMD meeting.